ZahraKhatibi/Grapevine-Leaves-Classification/README.md

 The selected model's performance is assessed on the test dataset.
 Evaluation metrics include accuracy, precision, recall, and F1-score.
 A confusion matrix is also generated to visualize the classification results.

-## Results <a name="results"></a>

-The project results, including model performance metrics and visualizations, can be found in the project's output files and reports.